c6o/docs/content/changelogs/cli.md

 * NodesJS <= 12.x is not supported.
 * Cannot intercept more than 4 services simultaneously from the same machine.
-* Cannot teleport to an external service (workload must have an in-cluster pod)
+* Cannot teleport to headless services yet

 > [!WARNING]
 > We expect the cli commands to change in the next release.
 We are considering reversing the commands from `<resource> <action>` to `<action> <resource>` and dropping the term `intercept`.